codingteam/horta-hell/README.md

 * `$dice <number of faces> <number of throws>` - throws the dice and returns all range of random numbers and its sum, separated with vertical bar; result example: 1 2 3 | 6.
 In case if no arguments are passed, returns the throwing a dice with 100 faces.

 * `$karma` - karma plugin for expression of public approval.
 Type `$karma` for details.

-### Development

-When running from IDE, don't forget to execute `sbt copyResources` before executing `sbt run`.
-It will generate necessary resources for proper version tracking.

 Contributing
 ------------